Read Smith’s plans for the fall 2021 semester.

 Hosted by the Office of Multicultural Affairs, the Lunch & Learn Series, offered each fall and spring semester, addresses topics of particular interest to the undergraduate student of color experience.
 Typically, the series highlights resources and services available at Smith and the Five Colleges.
 Invitations are sent to students and lunch is provided.

-Smith College annually honors the pioneering courage of its first African American graduate, Otelia Cromwell, class of 1900.
+Smith College annually honors the pioneering courage of its first African American graduate, Otelia Cromwell, class of 1900, and her niece Adelaide Cromwell ’40, the first African American professor appointed at Smith.
 The entire college gathers for workshops, lectures, films and performances that focus on the topics of racism, diversity and community.